10 tips to pet-proof your home

 1. Buy a bin that your pet can’t open

-Given the opportunity, our pesky pets would adore the chance to rummage their way through an old bin bag, digging out unfathomably desirable, decomposing treats and old tissues.
+Given the opportunity, our pesky pets would adore the chance to rummage their way through an old bin bag, digging out desirable treats and old tissues.
 Unfortunately, this behaviour results in two very unpleasant outcomes.
 One, your kitchen floor is riddled with disagreeable bin juice.
-Two, yep, you guessed it; your kitchen floor is full of your pet’s vomit… (And the rest.)
+Two, yep, you guessed it; your kitchen floor is full of your pet’s vomit.

 Avoid this unnecessary unpleasantness by purchasing a bin that your pet can’t get into.
 The best solution would be to have a pull-out bin in a kitchen cupboard.
 (This would store all household waste out of the sight of tiny prying eyes).
 However, if this isn’t a feasible option, there are bundles of sturdy metal bins with a step-on lid that will stop your pet from getting into your household waste.
 You could even try storing your bin in a room your pet doesn’t have access to, like the garage.

 Yes, small pets can, indeed, fall down the toilet.
 If fishing your damp companion out of the toilet isn’t bad enough, your toilet harbours harmful bacteria, not to mention a multitude of chemicals which are extremely dangerous if consumed by animals.
 Larger animals will, on occasion, try to use your toilet as a water bowl.
 Again, this is extremely harmful to your pet.
 So, every time you use the toilet, remember to close the lid behind you!

 3. Store medications, chemicals, and household cleaners out of reach